 The most joyous part is, of course, the arrival of kittens.
 The first signs of a kitten’s arrival are the appearance of a small, clear amniotic sac, this often signifies the final stages of labor.

-Steps to Take When Your Cat is in Labor
+What to Do When Your Cat is in Labor

 At VEG, our primary concern is always the wellbeing of your pet.
 Understanding the signs of labor can be a decisive factor in ensuring a successful delivery.
 We are here 24/7 to support you and your pet in any emergency situation.